Dylan-Speight/definitely_not_etsy/README.md

 *8. Describe the architecture of your App.*
 *9. Explain the different high-level components (abstractions) in your App.*

+Use MVC model

+High level = Users are all buyers.
+Some are sellers.
+Admins are another role like sellers.

 ### Database Design (SAQ 11-13)
 *11. Describe (in general terms) the data structure of marketplace apps that are similar to your own (e.g. eBay, Airbnb).*
 *12. Discuss the database relations to be implemented.*
 *13. Describe your project’s models in terms of the relationships (active record associations) they have with each other.*

+Etsy & Ebay utilise similar high-level structure

 - *User Model*
     - devise